Choose from these activities to plan a fun-filled day at Bok Tower Gardens.

 Carillon Music • Photography • Guided Tours • Shopping & Dining • Visitor Center & Exhibit Hall • Architecture • Geocaching • Hiking • Birdwatching • For Families

 The Singing Tower carillon concerts are at 1 & 3 p.m. daily with short selections played on the hour and half-hour.
-The current carillon schedule features live carillon concerts by Geert D’hollander on Thursday – Sunday with recordings from the Anton Brees Carillon Library collection the remainder of the week.
-Carillon concerts can be heard throughout the Gardens and there is no additional ticket required.
+The carillon schedule features live concerts by Geert D’hollander mid-October through mid-May, Thursday to Sunday.
+Recordings from the Anton Brees Carillon Library collection can be heard the remainder of the week, as well as during the summer months from mid-May to mid-October.
+Concerts can be heard throughout the Gardens and there is no additional ticket required.

 Pack up your camera gear for a photo excursion to one of Florida’s most photographed sites!
 At the Gardens we allow photography anywhere on the grounds for personal, non-commercial use.
 Our beautiful vistas, landscape gardens and architecture are the perfect subjects to photograph, and we encourage you to share your photo finds with us on our Facebook page or by email.